 I will continue to build and sell five-string fiddles either on speculation or on commission, as the demand increases.

 I am beginning to hear a call for Five-String Violas as well.
-This would have the same range of pitch as a five-string fiddle, but the physical instrument will be whatever size of viola is preferred by the customer.
-Until I get an increased demand, these will likely remain as custom commissions, not just built on speculation, such as how I currently produce the five-string fiddles.
+These have the same range of pitch as a five-string fiddle, but the physical instruments are whatever size viola is preferred by the customer.
+Though I have already built several sizes, until I get an increased demand, these will likely remain as custom commissions, not just built on speculation, such as how I currently produce the five-string fiddles.

-The practical difference, then, between a five-string fiddle and a five-string viola, would be that the (larger) five-string viola will usually have deeper, richer, louder tone, just because it has a larger resonating body, both of air and wood.
+The practical difference, then, between a five-string fiddle and a five-string viola, is that the (usually larger) five-string viola will usually have deeper, richer, louder tone, just because it has a larger resonating body, both of air and wood.
 But not everyone can comfortably play a larger instrument, so this is a matter of personal choice.

 Five-string cellos are not a new thing.
 The cello-piccolo and the cello da spalla have been extant for centuries, and music has been specially written for both.
 I hope to see a rising demand for these instruments, but, for the moment, they are a rarity.
 I can build both, and hope to soon have some to display here, but, for the moment, I do not.
 I have had customers ask about them, but usually, it was just an idea they had, and they were not prepared to place an order.

 Five-string double basses are increasingly common, as people want the freedom to reach for lower bass notes, and not have to have a “B-Extension” added to their bass (which can also be done, of course, but it does add length to the bass scroll, and an additional source of fragility.)